microsoft/NOTSOFAR1-Challenge/README.md

 # Introduction
 Welcome to the "NOTSOFAR-1: Distant Meeting Transcription with a Single Device" Challenge.

-This repo contains the baseline system code for the NOTSOFAR-1 Challenge.
+This repo contains the baseline system code and datasets for the NOTSOFAR-1 Challenge.

 - For more information about NOTSOFAR, visit [CHiME's official challenge website](https://www.chimechallenge.org/current/task2/index)
 - [Register](https://www.chimechallenge.org/current/task2/submission) to participate.